vargaszabolcs/get_my_deck/README.md

 # Steam Deck Stock Checker

 A Python script that monitors the availability of Steam Deck devices on the Steam store and sends notifications when they become available.
+Perfect for running on a cloud service like GCP or AWS.

 ## Features